Last updated on

 A dream trip to the National Parks

 For the purpose of this blog post, I’m going to dream about what I’d do if we had another few weeks for our California road trip.
 What places would I add and what would we do there?
+Mostly I’d be keen to visit some of the US National Parks.
 I’ve used the new Visit The USA holiday planner tool to map it out.

-One good way to do this sort of trip if you’re travelling solo, but don’t want to be alone is to join a Trek America trip.
+One good way to do this sort of trip if you’re travelling solo, but don’t want to be alone is to join a group tour.
 Emily at Emily Luxton Travels has written a guide to 8 reasons to do a Trek America trip (she did a North-East America tour that I’d love to do!).

 One of the biggest compromises we had to make on this trip was not going inland to Yosemite.
 We wanted to prioritise the coast and couldn’t find a way to include Yosemite in the time we had without adding a large amount of driving time and doing things in a rush.
 We’ve both been before, so it wasn’t too bad a compromise, but I’d still love to go back with Otis one day.
 So my dream trip would start with Yosemite, hiking Half Dome at sunset and going deep into the sequoias by day.